SustainableUrbanSystemsLab/Vespa/README.md

 ## Overview

-hino Energy Prediction Plugin is designed to support architects in making energy-informed design decisions early in the building process.
+Rhino Energy Prediction Plugin is designed to support architects in making energy-informed design decisions early in the building process.
 The plugin enables users to create or modify building models and receive predictions for heating and cooling loads using a machine learning (ML) model.
 Architects can gauge building energy performance early (concept stage) using the Rhino Energy Prediction Plugin.
 The plugin embeds a self-contained ONNX runtime directly in Grasshopper.

 ## Features